rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

-* let's look at how we implement that JS interface with Rust and Wasm
+* Here is how we implement that JS interface with Rust and Wasm
+* if you don't know any Rust, don't worry we'll go through this bit by bit

 ---